 Gitanjali Rao became one of the world’s most recognized inventors when Time magazine put her on their front cover in December 2020.
 Aged just 15 years old Gitanjali became Time’s first-ever recipient of its ‘Kid of the Year’ accolade.

 At the age of just 15 years old Rao has invented three groundbreaking tools.
-One of Rao’s apps help fight social injustices by detecting cyberbullying, the other can detect and diagnose opioid addiction.
+One of Rao’s apps help fight social injustices by detecting cyberbullying, the next can detect and diagnose opioid addiction.
 Her third innovation identifies lead in drinking water.
 She received an EPA Presidential award for the later invention.